cookie-jar-smp/.github/profile/README.md

 # The Cookie Jar SMP

+> **Warning**
+>
+> This project is under-going major changes to enable this project to be used for Bedrock (currently only contains startup scripts for Java).

+---

 This is the official Github organization for all code related to the Cookie Jar SMP Minecraft server.

 ### Repositories